 New advancements in R134a freon systems means that freon in newer cars doesn't leak out as much as old R12 freon systems.
 The average new model economy car only leaks about 0.41 ounces of refrigerant per year.
 Come to B&G Automotive in Eugene when it's time to recharge your AC freon.B&G Automotive's Fast 3 Step Process:

 - Vacuum out all the old refrigerant before refilling it.

 - Pressurize your car's AC system and test for mico-leaks.

 Many auto repair shops resell used AC refrigerant.
 The old freon is cleaned using a specialized recovery machine that removes contaminants.
-Used freon provided by 541 Customs and Automotive Repair works just as well as new freon after it's cleaned.
+Used freon provided by B&G Automotive works just as well as new freon after it's cleaned.
 Accepting used freon is a great way to help minimize the impact freon has on the environment.